RamboRogers/cyberchat/README.md

 [![Security](https://img.shields.io/badge/security-E2EE%20%7C%20PFS-brightgreen.svg)](https://github.com/ramborogers/cyberchat#-key-features)

 A secure, peer-to-peer chat application with end-to-end encryption, featuring a cyberpunk-themed UI and zero-configuration networking.
+Think [Localsend](https://localsend.org) but with chat and broadcast capabilities.

 ### When you would use cyberchat:
  - You want instant communication with friends/family without configuring anything